saeed-amiri/KernelPanorama/src/doc/process_management.md

 # Process Management in the Kernel
-The kernel creates, schedules, and manages processes,ensuring that multiple programs can run efficiently without interfering with each other.
+The kernel creates, schedules, and manages processes, ensuring that multiple programs can run efficiently without interfering with each other.

 ## Key Responsibilities of the Kernel in Process Management are:
 - Processes Creation (`fork()`, `execve()`)